plumier/plumier/docs/tutorials/basic-sql/06-Create-Custom-Validation.md

 title: Create Custom Validation
 ---

+> **Info**
+> This is the sixth part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 Previously we applied `@val.email()` validation on our `User` domain.
 In this section we will create a custom validation to validate uniqueness of user email.
 We will check through the database if the email already used we will return validation error message.

 ## Create Validation Decorator